websanco/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/upgrading-elasticsearch/upgrading-to-elasticsearch-7.md

 1. Deploy the file by copying it to your server's `deploy` folder.

-## Re-index
+## Restart Liferay and Re-Index

-Once Liferay is connected with the Elasticsearch cluster, re-index the applicable indexes into the new Elasticsearch installation:
+Once Liferay is connected with the Elasticsearch cluster, restart Liferay and re-index the applicable indexes into the new Elasticsearch installation:

+1. Restart Liferay.

 1. Re-index the company, system, and spell check indexes.
 From the Global Menu (![Global Menu](../../../../images/icon-applications-menu.png)), navigate to *Control Panel* &rarr; *Configuration* &rarr; *Search*.
 Click *Execute* for the *Reindex all search indexes* entry.